Homemade sweet potato buns are perfect for slicing and filling with hamburgers or other meats.

 I peeled, cubed, and boiled the potato, then mashed.
 But one could bake in the oven or even use the microwave for ease.

 I used milk in the recipe for a richer flavored bread.
 To keep it vegan or dairy free simply use warm water instead.
+Likely a plant milk could also work but wasn’t tested.

 Egg Wash Finish